Jain Digambar temple, Lahore

-The Jain Mandir is a Jain temple located on Lytton Road in Old Anarkali, Lahore.
+The Jain Digambar temple is a Jain temple located on Lytton Road in Old Anarkali, Lahore.

 History

 While its exact construction date remains uncertain, it is believed to have been erected in the late 1930s or early 1940s.
 According to Iqbal Qaiser, a Punjabi author, it was constructed by a woman in 1940.

 Following the creation of Pakistan in 1947, the temple underwent a period of neglect.
 Significant damage was inflicted in 1992 in the wake of the Babri Masjid demolition in Ayodhya.
 Due to prevailing misconceptions linking Jainism with Hinduism, the Jain Mandir in Lahore was targeted.
 Despite its durable construction, the temple was substantially damaged over two days, with the aid of a crane facilitating the process.
 The remnants of its dome remained for roughly three decades.

 In relation to the development of the Orange Line Metro Train (OLMT), concerns were raised about the temple's fate.
 By 2016, the remaining parts of the temple were enclosed by a wall, with some of the surrounding area allocated to the OLMT project.